-Strategic Measure 7- ILT support and interventions to support students with a disability.
+Strategic Measure 7: ILT support and interventions to support students with a disability.

-In September 2023 we hosted our fourth year of our Early Access programme which invites those students with a disability or stated need to come onto the campus and if appropriate move into their accommodation before the first week of term.
+In September 2023 we hosted our fourth year of our Early Access programme which invites those students with a disability or stated need, to come onto the campus and if appropriate move into their accommodation before the first week of term.
 This programme aims to support students who may be a little anxious or apprehensive with settling in, making friends, and getting used to the campus and the neighbouring town.
 The programme particularly appeals to the non-residential students who have evaluated the programme in the main as positive.
-We will continue to work on refining this programme as Early Access programmes such as this have been identified as good practice by TASO in their 'What Works for students with Disabilities' report May 2023.
+We will continue to work on refining this programme, as

+Early Access programmes such as this have been identified as good practice by TASO, in their 'What Works for students with Disabilities' report, May 2023.

-Our Kitemarks
+Our Kitemarks:

-The College has successfully retained both kitemarks after an annual self-assessment process and has worked to promote and enhance its recruitment and retention process and marketing, utilising tools available from the kitemarks.
-There is further work to do around developing the kitemarks further and exploring the broader frameworks available to enhance our level of support and guidance to staff and students.
+The College has successfully retained its kitemarks as a Disability Confident Employer and a Mindful Employer, after undergoing annual self-assessment processes, and has worked to promote and enhance its recruitment and retention process and marketing by utilising tools available from the kitemarks.
+There is further work to be done around developing the use of these kitemarks to improve our college culture and exploring the broader frameworks available to enhance our level of support and guidance to staff and students.